 When should you take your dog's temperature?

-How to take a dog's temperature?
+How to measure a dog's temperature?

-How to take a dog's temperature?
+How to measure a dog's temperature?

 -heat: canine distemper, piroplasmosis, endometritis (in bitches), heat stroke, etc.

-Unfortunately, not everyone understands that a low or high temperature in a dog in itself is only evidence of the body's struggle with the disease, that is, a symptom, and not the cause of the disease.
-However, often in such cases, the owner thinks something like this: “So, the temperature of the dog ...
-What should I do?” and begins to look at veterinary and “dog” forums for answers to the questions “what to give a dog for fever”, “how to bring down a puppy’s temperature”, “how to reduce a dog’s temperature” or, it’s not easier - “treatment of temperature in dogs”.
-And there can be only one “treatment” here - an urgent visit to the clinic or a house call to the veterinarian!
+Unfortunately, not everyone understands that a dog’s low or high temperature itself is only evidence of the body’s fight against the disease, that is, a symptom, and not the cause of the disease.
+However, often in such cases the owner thinks something like this: “So, the dog has a fever...What should I do?” and begins to search on veterinary and “dog” forums for answers to the questions “what to give a dog for fever”, “how to bring down a puppy’s temperature”, “how to reduce a dog’s temperature” or, no easier, “treatment of fever in dogs”.
+And there can only be one “treatment” here - an urgent visit to the clinic or calling a veterinarian at home!

 • belonging to a particular breed;